acmdas/das_fieldstones/morefieldstones2019.md

 &ldquo;Sloth also tends to dismiss the power of grace, focusing instead on the &ldquo;trouble&rdquo; or effort involved in walking in the Christian way.

 &ldquo;Sloth is not merely laziness; it is more properly understood as sorrow or indifference.
-While sloth may sometimes look like boredom and a casual laziness toward attaining spiritual good, it can also be manifested by a frantic &ldquo;busyness&rdquo; with worldly things so as to avoid spiritual questions or living a reflective life.&rdquo;&mdash;<a href="http://blog.adw.org/2019/04/seven-deadly-sins-sloth/" rel="noopener noreferrer" target="_blank">Msgr.
-Charles Pope</a>
+While sloth may sometimes look like boredom and a casual laziness toward attaining spiritual good, it can also be manifested by a frantic &ldquo;busyness&rdquo; with worldly things so as to avoid spiritual questions or living a reflective life.&rdquo;&mdash;[Msgr.
+Charles Pope](http://blog.adw.org/2019/04/seven-deadly-sins-sloth/)

 ## History
 Tue, 09 Apr 2019